chr15k/http-command-generator/docs/USER_GUIDE.md

 ## Line Break Formatting

 For better readability, especially when working with complex commands or when copying commands for use in scripts, you can enable line break formatting using the `includeLineBreaks()` method.
-This will format the command with line breaks and backslashes for continuation, similar to how Postman's cURL generator formats commands.
+This will format the command with line breaks and backslashes for continuation.

 ### Basic Usage